 Laboratory work in advanced heat, designed to accompany Physics 112.
+Spring (1) (Offered in 1941-42 and alternate years)

-114 Wave Motion and Sound A study of wave motion and its applications to sound production and transmission.
+114 Wave Motion and Sound

+A study of wave motion and its applications to sound production and transmission.
 The principles of musical instruments and architectural acoustics.
-Prerequisite: Eight units in physics.
+Prerequisite : Eight units in physics.
+Fall (3) (Offered in 1941-42 and alternate years)